-We start with a query tree and we map it into another tree we call discourse tree, created by collapsing a relation between two concepts into a single node.
+We start with a query tree and we map it into another tree we call discourse tree, created by collapsing a role between two concepts into a single node.

-Definition 12 (Discourse tree).
+Definition 6 (Discourse tree).
 A discourse tree is a directed tree whose nodes are discourse units.
 The nodes are tagged with the domain and range entities of the corresponding role.
 The edges connect two nodes where the second entity of the start node and the first entity of the end node are the same.
-The root node of the discourse tree is an additional node which introduces the main concept (c_1) the user is looking for, i.e. the root concept of the query tree.
-The first entity (c_0) of this node is a new entity that will be verbalized as the subject of this first discourse unit.
+The root node of the discourse tree is an additional node which introduces the main concept $(c_1)$ the user is looking for, i.e. the root concept of the query tree.
+The first entity $(c_0)$ of this node is a new entity that will be verbalized as the subject of this first discourse unit.

-Figures 5.1 and 5.2 show a starting query tree and the derived discourse tree.
+Figures 2 and 3 show a starting query tree and the derived discourse tree.
 The sequence order of indexes assigned to concepts and relations in the query tree, and as consequence the indexes assigned to discourse units, respects the order of insertion followed by the user while creating the query.

-Figure 5.1: A query tree
+Figure 2: A query tree